sampalmer/set-default-browser/README.md

 See [Releases](https://github.com/sampalmer/windows-change-default-browser/releases)

 # Usage
-Either:
-* `SetDefaultBrowser "Google Chrome"`
+`SetDefaultBrowser "Google Chrome"`
-* `SetDefaultBrowser "Google Chrome" /silent`

-Where the name of the browser is as shown in Windows' *Set Default Programs* screen.
+Run the program without any arguments for more information.

 # Compatibility
 Written for Windows 10.
 Works by automating the Control Panel user interface, so this may stop working in a future Windows update.